boucadair/secure-tacacs-yang/draft-boucadair-opsawg-secure-tacacs-yang.md

 'client-identity':
 : Specifies the identity credentials that the client may present when establishing a connection to a server.
+Both explicit and reference are supported.

 'server-authentication':
-: Specifies how a client authenticate servers.
+: Specifies how a client authenticates servers.
+Both explicit and reference are supported.

 'hello-params':
 : Controls TLS versions and cipher suites.